-2. The Bond Resolution creates the valid pledge which it purports to create of the proceeds of the sale of the Bonds, the Revenues and all funds and accounts established by the Bond Resolution (other than the Arbitrage Rebate Fund, as defined in the Bond Resolution), including the investments thereof and the proceeds of such investments, if any, subject only to the provisions of the Bond Resolution permitting the application thereof to the purposes and on the terms and conditions set forth in the Bond Resolution.

-3. The Series 2018 Bonds have been duly and validly authorized and issued by the Authority and are valid and binding special obligations of the Authority, payable solely from the sources provided therefor in the Resolutions.

-4. The Series 2018 Bonds are not a debt of the State of New York, and the State of New York is not liable thereon, nor shall the Series 2018 Bonds be payable out of funds of the Authority other than those pledged for the payment of the Series 2018 Bonds.

-5. The Loan Agreement, dated as of May 28, 2008 (the "Loan Agreement"), between the Authority and New York University (the "University"), has been duly authorized, executed and delivered by the Authority and, assuming due authorization, execution and delivery thereof by the University, constitutes a legal, valid and binding obligation of the Authority enforceable in accordance with its terms.

-6. Under existing statutes and court decisions, (i) interest on the Series 2018A Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Series 2018A Bonds is not treated as a preference item in calculating the alternative minimum tax imposed under the Code; such interest, however, is included in the adjusted current earnings of certain corporations for purposes of calculating the alternative minimum tax imposed for taxable years beginning prior to January 1, 2018.
-For any Series 2018A Bonds having original issue discount ("OID"), OID that has accrued and is properly allocable to the owners of such Bonds under Section 1288 of the Code is excludable from gross income for Federal income tax purposes to the same extent as other interest on the Series 2018A Bonds.
+- 2. The Bond Resolution creates the valid pledge which it purports to create of the proceeds of the sale of the Bonds, the Revenues and all funds and accounts established by the Bond Resolution (other than the Arbitrage Rebate Fund, as defined in the Bond Resolution), including the investments thereof and the proceeds of such investments, if any, subject only to the provisions of the Bond Resolution permitting the application thereof to the purposes and on the terms and conditions set forth in the Bond Resolution. - 3.
+The Series 2019 Bonds have been duly and validly authorized and issued by the Authority and are valid and binding special obligations of the Authority, payable solely from the sources provided therefor in the Resolutions. - 4.
+The Series 2019 Bonds are not a debt of the State of New York, and the State of New York is not liable thereon, nor shall the Series 2019 Bonds be payable out of funds of the Authority other than those pledged for the payment of the Series 2019 Bonds. - 5.
+The Loan Agreement, dated as of May 28, 2008 (the "Loan Agreement"), between the Authority and New York University (the "University"), has been duly authorized, executed and delivered by the Authority and, assuming due authorization, execution and delivery thereof by the University, constitutes a legal, valid and binding obligation of the Authority enforceable in accordance with its terms. - 6.
+Under existing statutes and court decisions, (i) interest on the Series 2019A Bonds is excluded from gross income for Federal income tax purposes pursuant to Section 103 of the Internal Revenue Code of 1986, as amended (the "Code"), and (ii) interest on the Series 2019A Bonds is not treated as a preference item in calculating the alternative minimum tax under the Code.

-The Code establishes certain ongoing requirements that must be met subsequent to the issuance and delivery of the Series 2018A Bonds in order that interest on the Series 2018A Bonds be and remain excluded from gross income under Section 103 of the Code.
-These requirements include, but are not limited to, requirements relating to use and expenditure of gross proceeds of the Series 2018A Bonds, yield and other restrictions on investments of gross proceeds, and the arbitrage rebate requirement that certain excess earnings on gross proceeds be rebated to the Federal government.
-Noncompliance with such requirements may cause interest on the Series 2018A Bonds to become included in gross income for Federal income tax purposes retroactive to their issue date, irrespective of the date on which such noncompliance occurs or is discovered.
-In rendering the opinion in paragraph 6, we have relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Authority, the University and others in connection with the Series 2018A Bonds, and we have assumed compliance by the Authority and the University with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the Series 2018A Bonds from gross income under Section 103 of the Code.
+The Code establishes certain ongoing requirements that must be met subsequent to the issuance and delivery of the Series 2019A Bonds in order that interest on the Series 2019A Bonds be and remain excluded from gross income under Section 103 of the Code.
+These requirements include, but are not limited to, requirements relating to use and expenditure of gross proceeds of the Series 2019A Bonds, yield and other restrictions on investments of gross proceeds, and the arbitrage rebate requirement that certain excess earnings on gross proceeds be rebated to the Federal government.
+Noncompliance with such requirements may cause interest on the Series 2019A Bonds to become included in gross income for Federal income tax purposes retroactive to their issue date, irrespective of the date on which such noncompliance occurs or is discovered.
+In rendering the opinion in paragraph 6, we have relied on certain representations, certifications of fact, and statements of reasonable expectations made by the Authority, the University and others in connection with the Series 2019A Bonds, and we have assumed compliance by the Authority and the University with certain ongoing covenants to comply with applicable requirements of the Code to assure the exclusion of interest on the Series 2019A Bonds from gross income under Section 103 of the Code.
 In addition, we have relied on the opinion of counsel to the University regarding, among other matters, the current qualifications of the University as an organization described in Section 501(c)(3) of the Code.

-7. Interest on the Series 2018B Bonds is included in gross income for Federal income tax purposes pursuant to the Code.

-8. Under existing statutes, interest on the Series 2018 Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).
+- 7. Interest on the Series 2019B Bonds is included in gross income for Federal income tax purposes pursuant to the Code. - 8.
+Under existing statutes, interest on the Series 2019 Bonds is exempt from personal income taxes imposed by the State of New York or any political subdivision thereof (including The City of New York).